Khem Singh Bedi: Life

 Bedi was born in Kallar Syedan in the Rawalpindi District in 1832.
 He claimed to be the thirteenth direct descendant of Guru Nanak Dev, the founder of Sikhism.
-His father Baba Attar Singh was killed in a family feud on 25 November 1839 and Bedi and his elder brother Sampuran Singh inherited jagirs in the Doaba region along with 41 villages in Depalpur Tehsil.
+His father Baba Attar Singh was killed in a family feud on 25 November 1839 with Bikram Singh Bedi, and Khem Singh Bedi along with his elder brother Sampuran Singh inherited jagirs in the Doaba region along with 41 villages in Depalpur Tehsil.
 Bedi held his jagirs in 4 villages of Dipalpur tahsil, while his elder brother was given jagirs in 22 villages of the same tahsil.
 Following the annexation of the Punjab by the East India Company in 1849, 14 of those villages were appropriated by the new administration.

 In 1855, the Punjab administration established the Department of Public Instruction with the aim to open 30 single-teacher primary schools across the Punjab.
 Bedi lent his full support to the scheme, additionally opening his own schools in Rawalpindi.
 At least fifty schools for boys and girls were opened in the Punjab with his assistance.

 During the Indian Mutiny of 1857, Bedi helped British troops quell an uprising in Gugera.
 He distinguished himself in a cavalry charge on 21 September 1857, and the following day narrowly escaped an ambush which killed the Extra Assistant Commissioner of Gogera, Leopold Fitzhardinge Berkeley.
 Following the rebellion, he was given a robe of honour and a double barrelled rifle.

-On 1 October 1873 he co-founded the Singh Sabha Movement in response to growing Christian, Islam, Arya Samaj and Brahmo Samaj proselytising in the Punjab region.
+On 1 October 1873 he co-founded the Amritsar Singh Sabha, the first of many competing Singh Sabhas during the Singh Sabha Movement, created in response to growing Christian, Muslim, Arya Samaj and Brahmo Samaj proselytising in the Punjab region.
 They campaigned for an inclusive interpretation that accepted wide range of beliefs drawn from Hinduism and Islam.